THE NEW JERSEY PRIMARY CARE ASSOCIATION

 The New Jersey Primary Care Association (NJPCA) is committed to fostering collaboration among the Health Centers to ensure access to comprehensive healthcare services.
 The NJPCA will achieve this through:

-In 2015, Community Health Centers are celebrating 50 years of providing healthcare nationwide.
+In 2015, Community Health Centers celebrated 50 years of providing healthcare nationwide.
 Community Health Centers are uniquely American in that they reflect the personalities of the communities they serve, utilize creative problem solving techniques and provide high quality healthcare for all since 1965.
 New Jersey's Community Health Centers have proudly served our Garden State communities since 1989.

 For more information about the history of community health centers in America, please click on the following link from one of our colleague primary care associations, the Massachusetts League of Community Health Centers: